-Outcome 1 A City that actively responds to the econmic and social impact of COVID on our local music industry.
-Who is it for ACTIONS Measures of Success Years 1 and 2 1 Goal 1: Live music as a tool for social and economic recovery for local businesses Venues Musicians Initiate pop-up live music events throughout the city.
-Develop music trails / walks across the city that explore the history of live music locally.
-Advocacy to State Government about ways to support live music through planning, policy and legislation.
+Outcome 1 A City that actively responds to the economic and social impact of COVID-19 on our local music industry.
+Who it's for ACTIONS Measures of success Years 1 and 2 Goal 1: Live music as a tool for social and economic recovery for local businesses Venues Musicians Initiate pop-up live music events throughout the city.
+Develop music trails/walks across the city that explore the history of live music locally.
+Advocacy to state government about ways to support live music through planning, policy and legislation.
 Establish the First People's Toolkit program to support musicians and music businesses.
-Establish and curate a one-off summer entertainment program for 20/21.
-Work with State Government, Music Victoria and consultants to explore the possiblity of establishing a live music precinct in Port Phillip.
-Feedback from businesses and attendees Local economic data metrics Continuation of First People's Toolkit into future years and for a wider audience
+Establish and curate a one-off summer entertainment program for 2020/21.
+Work with state government, Music Victoria and consultants to explore the possibility of establishing a live music precinct in Port Phillip.
+Support the return of live music events where benefit to the industry and wider community is Feedback from businesses and attendees Local economic data metrics Continuation of First People's Toolkit into future years and for a wider audience Participation in